netconstructor/geocat-1/docs/readme.txt

 - Fix #478.
 Thanks Justin Rowles
 - Fix resumptionToken handling in OAI-PMH harvester: backporting #7189
 - OAIPHM havester fix for Until date, the From date value was used instead
+- #492 : CSW 2.0.2 ElementName processing broken
+- #503 Security hole in metadata insert
+- Metadata insert, fixes when validation option is selected:
+  1) validate xsd and schematron, both in copy&paste and file upload options
+  2) show schematron report with errors (if any)
+- Fix for save template display order

 ================================================================================
 ===